dabeaz/llvm-py/doc/llvm.core.Module.md

 ### `add_global_variable(ty, name)`

 Add a global variable of the type `ty` with the name `name`.
-Returns a `GlobalVariable` object.
+Returns a [GlobalVariable][llvm.core.GlobalVariable] object.

 ### `get_global_variable_named(name)`

-Get a `GlobalVariable` object corresponding to the global variable with the name `name`.
+Get a [GlobalVariable][llvm.core.GlobalVariable] object corresponding to the global variable with the name `name`.
 Raises `LLVMException` if such a variable does not exist.

 ### `add_function(ty, name)`

-Add a function named `name` with the function type `ty`. `ty` must of an object of type `FunctionType`.
+Add a function named `name` with the function type `ty`. `ty` must of an object of type [FunctionType][llvm.core.FunctionType].

 ### `get_function_named(name)`

-Get a `Function` object corresponding to the function with the name `name`.
+Get a [Function][llvm.core.Function] object corresponding to the function with the name `name`.
 Raises `LLVMException` if such a function does not exist.

 ### `get_or_insert_function(ty, name)`